Water is one of the 6 essential nutrients, next to carbohydrates, protein, fats, vitamins and minerals. We need water for the human body.

 We can live without food for 43 to 73 days, depending on the climate.
 But we can only survive 3 to 6 days without water.

 When we age the system that indicates that our body needs water or food can be disturbed.
 We don’t always feel hunger or thirst signs.
 That’s why a lot of elderly people end up dehydrated or malnourished.

 It’s good to keep a water diary for a couple of weeks to know what you actually drink on a day.
 Coffee doesn’t count, as the caffeine in the coffee stimulates the kidneys and thus makes the liquid leave your body faster.

 I kept a water diary for 3 weeks and counted water, herbal tea and juice.
-It was a surprise to notice I drank more than I thought; 2,5 liter instead of the anticipated 2 liter.
-Nowadays I have a one-liter bottle on my desk so I can keep track without the diary.
+It was a surprise to notice I drank more than I thought; 2,5 litres instead of the anticipated 2 litres.
+Nowadays I have a one-litre bottle on my desk so I can keep track without the diary.

 Table of contents